USS Phenakite (PYc-25) "The Kentucky Ghost Ship"

 (Photo Caption: The Sightseer (Ex-Sachem/Phenakite) following her sale to the Circle Line for use as a sightseeing boat)

-The ship, however, would not remain in Martin’s service for very long as in 1946 after she had been formally struck from the Naval Vessel Register, he made the decision to sell her to the Circle Line of New York as a sightseeing vessel.
+The ship, however, would not remain in Martin’s service for very long as in 1946, after she had been formally struck from the Naval Vessel Register, he decided to sell her to the Circle Line of New York as a sightseeing vessel.
 The reasoning for this decision was due to the ship’s material condition and his inability to reconvert the Patrol Yacht back into a fishing boat due to Post-War economic realities.
-She would thus be refitted to serve as a sightseeing boat and would serve under the name of Sightseer and later Circle Line V until her final retirement in 1983.
+She would thus be refitted to serve as a sightseeing boat and serve under the name of Sightseer and later Circle Line V until her final retirement in 1983.
 Following her retirement, the Ex-Circle Line V was stripped of all useable equipment and would then proceed to languish in the port of New York for several years until 1986, when the Circle Line decided to sell the hulk to a gentleman by the name of Robert Miller who intended to convert the then 84-year-old yacht into a houseboat in Kentucky.

 image